Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/components/rect_transform.md

 ## Description

-Component that represents a transform for UI elements
+Component that represents a transform for UI elements.

 ## Variables